npangakis/gpt_annotate/README.md

 2. Read in your codebook (i.e., task-specific instructions) and the text samples you want to annotate.

 ```
-text_to_annotate = pd.read_csv("text_to_classify.csv")
+text_to_annotate = pd.read_csv("text_to_annotate.csv")
 with open('codebook.txt', 'r') as file:
 	codebook = file.read()
  ```

 3. To ensure your data is in the right format, you must first run `gpt_annotate.prepare_data(text_to_annotate, codebook, key)`.
 If you are annotating text data without any human labels to compare against, change the default to `human_labels = False`.
-If you want to add standardized language to the beginning and end of your codebook to ensure that GPT will label your text samples, change the default to prep_codebook = True.
+If you want to add standardized language to the beginning and end of your codebook to ensure that GPT will label your text samples, change the default to `prep_codebook = True`.
 ```
 text_to_annotate = gpt_annotate.prepare_data(text_to_annotate, codebook, key)
 ```